-Through the program, the WorkPac Group has developed our second Innovate RAP — which is a business plan that documents what we as an organisation commit to do to contribute to reconciliation in Australia.
+Through the program, the WorkPac Group has developed our third Innovate RAP — which is a business plan that documents what we as an organisation commit to do to contribute to reconciliation in Australia.
 Our RAP gives the organisation the best chance of achieving Aboriginal and Torres Strait Islander engagement objectives, and delivering broader outcomes including:

 The opportunity to become an employer of choice for Aboriginal and Torres Strait Islander peoples.